daemonchild/arduino_vfo_siggen/README.md

-# VFO / Signal Generator based on Ardunio and si5351
+# VFO / Signal Generator based on Arduino and si5351